-There are many permanent housing programs available to CODAC members who meet the requirements for these programs.
-CODAC has coordinated with other agencies in Tucson to offer housing based on vulnerability.
+There are many permanent housing programs in the community that are available to CODAC members who meet the requirements for these programs.
+CODAC can refer members to other agencies in Tucson who offer housing based on vulnerability.

 In order to effectively manage referrals for housing, CODAC uses a form of assessment called the Vulnerability Index-Service Prioritization Decision Assistance Tool (VI-SPDAT).

 The VI-SPDAT helps to identify who has the greatest need for housing assistance.

-To be considered for any housing program, you must complete the VI-SPDAT during a visit at CODAC.
+To be considered for any community housing program, you must complete the VI-SPDAT during a visit at CODAC.
 Housing opportunities are extended based your assessment and availability.
 Your treatment team knows about other low cost housing opportunities in the Tucson community.
 They can help you apply to those other programs that meet your needs and that are taking applications.